slowernews/wisdom-tldr/chapters/chapter_appendix.md

 *'Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
 Climb that goddamn mountain.' -- Jack Kerouac*

 Travel is the only thing you buy that makes you richer.
-Travel solves a plethora of self-improvement goals.
-Traveling as mini lifes.
+It solves a plethora of self-improvement goals.
+Travela are mini lifes.

 Hints: